Five heritage railways not to be missed during your time in the Lake District.

 1. Ravenglass & Eskdale Railway

 Known locally as La’al Ratty, this 15” minimum heritage grade, well-loved little railway was opened in 1875 to ship iron ore from Eskdale.
 Its 3’ guage predecessor was Owd Ratty.
-The oldest locomotive is River Irt, parts of which date from 1894, while the newest is the diesel-hydraulic Douglas Ferreira, built in 2005.
+The oldest steam train is River Irt, parts of which date from 1894, while the newest is the diesel-hydraulic Douglas Ferreira, built in 2005.
 There’s a selection of carriages to suit all weather conditions from open coaches with no roof or windows, semi-open, to the heated closed saloons.

 Enjoy the railway museum at the Ravenglass end of the line with interesting photos, artefacts and an audio visual presentation.
-To add to your day out, Muncaster Castle is just one mile from Ravenglass Station.

 2. Lakeside & Haverthwaite Railway